What is the Difference Between Depreciation and Amortization?

 The IRS allows several methods of accelerated (speeded-up) depreciation, to allow business owners to take more deductions from depreciation expense sooner in the life of the asset.
 This is a tax benefit to the business.

-Accelerated depreciation is really just a tax device; in most cases, it has no relationship to how quickly the asset is used up.
+Accelerated depreciation is really just a tax device; in most cases, it has no relationship to how quickly the asset is used up in reality.

 Amortization of intangible assets is almost always calculated on a straight-line basis (the same amount every year).